 Third, establish a timeline for each goal.
 This will give you a sense of urgency and ensure that each goal is given the attention it deserves.

 Lastly, don’t forget to celebrate your successes!
-Achieving any goal is cause for celebration.
+Achieving any goal is a cause for celebration.

 A process goal is a specific step or set of steps that you need to take in order to achieve your performance goal.
 For example, “To lose 1 pound per week, I will consume 600 fewer calories per week.

 To achieve success, it is important to set goals and develop a plan of action.
 This is especially true when it comes to business processes.
 Without defined process goals, you may find yourself working harder than necessary and not seeing the desired results.
 Here, we will discuss the importance of process goals and provide tips on how to create them.